What are the advantages and disadvantages of an administration?

 - Preserves Jobs

-When a company is coming to an end, directors should understand and consider the implications of the possible exit routes out of Administration that will be available to the Administrator, which include.
+When your company is coming to an end, you should understand and consider the implications of the possible exit routes out of administration, which include.

 - Continue to trade